Volume 8 • Number 2 • July, 2015

 To be fair, the naysayers do not claim that conventional photography is somehow “better” than digital photography (though I’m compelled to note that characterizing the digital approach as a “Trojan horse” (see After Photography by Fred Ritchen) does seem somewhat curiously derisive).
 Nevertheless, they do advocate that what they perceive to be conventional photography’s objective nature – by comparison to digital photography’s fictitious nature – dictates that the digital approach should not even be considered (nor even be labeled) as being an act of photography, at all.

-In her article titled: Equal But Separate: A Plea for Linguistic Clarity, Casanave has gone to great lengths in an effort to persuade us that this particular discrimination is being necessitated by nothing more than an innocuous search for “linguistic clarity”.
+In an article titled: Equal But Separate: A Plea for Linguistic Clarity, photographer Martha Casanave has gone to great lengths in an effort to persuade us that this particular discrimination is being necessitated by nothing more than an innocuous search for “linguistic clarity”.
 Yet, given the untenable nature of combined arguments put forth to justify such segregation, I am left to wonder if motivations run deeper.

 Included among what, for the most part, seems an awkwardly assembled collection of intellectually irrelevant arguments, Casanave provides the following chosen quotes as (presumably) convincing evidence of the necessity to re-define digital photography as something other than photography: Geoffrey Batchen (Associate Professor in the Department of Art and Art History at the University of New Mexico) writes in his book: Burning with Desire, the Conception of Photography: “The main difference is that whereas photography still claims some sort of objectivity, digital imaging remains an overtly fictional process.”
 And, there’s Robert Hirsch, from his book: Seizing the Light, A Social History of Photography, wherein he writes: “Digital imaging breaks the customary prescription by giving imagemakers the ability to not only determine place and time, but to control space and time.”